-Accuracy and Precision
+Method Recovery and Precision

-To evaluate the accuracy and repeatability of the whole method, recovery studies were carried out at three concentration levels (0.4MRL, 1MRL, 2MRL), six replicates per level.
-Matrix-matched standard calibration curves were used.
+Recovery studies were carried out at three concentration levels (0.4MRL, 1MRL, 2MRL), six replicates per level.
+Matrix -matched standard calibration curves were used.
 Figure 5 shows the results.
-We concluded that most target compounds show acceptable accuracy results (>70%) except for nystatin A1(<65%).
-The repeatability results are acceptable (RSD<20%) for all compounds except for hygromycin at 0.4MRL (RSD=34%).
+Recovery was greater than 70% for most target compounds (>70%) except for nystatin and hygromycin.
+Reproducibility was acceptable (RSD<20%) for all compounds except for hygromycin at 0.4MRL (RSD=34%).